Minyma Ku Tjukurpa Ernabella : In partnership with Ernabella Arts

 Overview

 In both ceramics and paintings, senior artist Carlene Thompson depicts her famous quirky Mamu (creatures) and Kalaya Tjukurpa (Emu Dreaming).
 Another senior painter, Atipalku Intjalki confidently lays down the designs of her father's country and educator Katrina Tjitayi's canvases resonate with layers of brilliant colour.
 Younger generation artist Lynette Lewis's detailed paintings shimmer with fine line, while, in sweeping lines of luminous colour, her sister Michelle Lewis depicts their father's 'quiet' (empty) country as she simultaneously traces the underlying paths of tjala (honey ants).
 The play of light on water flowing over the salt pans of Mt Connor, an important site for the Seven Sisters creation story, is the subject of Janice Stanley's luminous works, while Tjulyata Kulyuru's fine-lined rhythmic canvases depict the all-important waterholes of her country.
-A group of hand built, incised and painted ceramics by five leading ceramists round off the selection and make for a striking display.
+A special feature is a striking display of newly-made hand built, incised and painted ceramics by five leading ceramists.

 EXHIBITING ARTISTS